Infinite-dimensional stochastic differential equations for Coulomb random point fields: Dirichlet forms in finite and infinite volume

-\section{Dirichlet Forms in Finite and Infinite Volume}
+\section{Dirichlet forms in finite and infinite volume}

-A symmetric Dirichlet form $(\mathscr{E}, \mathscr{D})$ on $\Lnu$ is a symmetric, closed, non-negative bilinear form that satisfies the Markov property \cite{fot.2,c-f} (see \dref{d:A2}).
+A symmetric Dirichlet form $ ( \E , \mathscr{D} ) $ on $ \Lnu $ is understood in the standard sense \cite{fot.2,c-f} (see \dref{d:A2} for details).

-To prove results \tref{l:12}--\tref{l:14}, we employ the Dirichlet form approach \cite{k-o-t.udf, k-o-t.ifc, o.dfa, o.tp, o.isde, o-t.tail}.
-We introduce the Dirichlet forms associated with the ISDE \eqref{:12q} and construct infinite-volume Dirichlet forms as limits of finite-volume forms.
-These finite-volume Dirichlet forms fall into two fundamentally different families, known as the lower and upper forms.
+To prove Theorem \ref{l:12}--\ref{l:16}, we employ the Dirichlet form approach \cite{k-o-t.udf,k-o-t.ifc,o.dfa,o.tp,o.isde,o-t.tail}.
+We introduce Dirichlet forms associated with the ISDE \eqref{:12q} and construct infinite-volume Dirichlet forms as limits of finite-volume ones.
+These finite-volume forms naturally split into two classes, called the lower and upper Dirichlet forms.

-By utilizing the family of lower Dirichlet forms, we establish the closability of the limit infinite-volume Dirichlet form.
-Conversely, we will demonstrate the quasi-regularity of the upper Dirichlet form, which guarantees the existence of the associated diffusion process.
+Using the family of lower Dirichlet forms, we prove the closability of the limiting infinite-volume form.
+On the other hand, we show that the upper Dirichlet form is quasi-regular, which ensures the existence of the associated diffusion.